 Outside of the classroom, the program will offer a variety of enrichment activities that are designed to help expand understanding of Moroccan life and culture.
 During past summers, these activities have included learning to cook traditional Moroccan tagine as well as a weekend trip into the Sahara Desert to learn more about the Berber and nomadic cultures of southern Morocco.

-Mancuso will live with a local host family, which offers the opportunity to experience life in a Moroccan family and practice Arabic outside of the classroom.
-The experience includes eating breakfast and dinner with the host family each day, offering further insights into Moroccan culture and the opportunity to develop bonds with the family.
+Mancuso and Lutz will live with local host families, which offers the opportunity to experience life in a local family and practice Arabic outside of the classroom.
+The experience includes eating breakfast and dinner with the host family each day, offering further insights into local culture and the opportunity to develop bonds with the family.

 Mancuso, originally from Acworth, Georgia, is majoring in international studies as well as cinema and television arts.
 He's a Communications Fellow who is involved with elondocs, the program for documentary production in Elon's School of Communications.
 After graduating, he plans to pursue a career as a foreign news correspondent or an international documentarian.